Axiom Space is going to send its first crew to the International Space Station — but it's been slightly delayed along the way.

 How much will it cost to fly on a private space mission?

 The Verge reports that the four passengers on the first flight each paid $55 million to take part in the Ax-1 mission.
+That’s about the same as the price NASA pays for flights to the International Space Station.

 When will Axiom Space’s private space station be built?